-Presented here is an Internet of Things (IoT)-based temperature monitoring system using IBM Bluemix cloud platform and Mbed NXP LPC1768 development board.
+The system presented here monitor live temperature through the Internet of Things (IoT)-based system using IBM Bluemix cloud platform and Mbed NXP LPC1768 development board.

 Developed by IBM, IBM Bluemix cloud platform supports several programming languages and services as well as integrated DevOps to build, run, deploy and manage applications on the cloud.
 IBM has come up with a series of platforms for developing applications for the IoT.
 Three platforms, namely, IBM Bluemix, IBM Watson and Node RED, are used to connect devices, collect data, publish on the cloud and create applications on the Web.